orbitmines/archive/projects/2028? Project - Library.md

 - Can we somehow encode what we have explored in the network?
 WIthout having to store all the different paths.
 In the sense that the state of the network uniquely determines which paths are explored.
 - Develop a program which is encoded in the network?

-What about a hash, which is calculated based on previous rule application, and the current hash.
-Then all possible rule applications are calculated in parallel,

 ### Judgements
 - What does "useful" mean here?